 - a.
-Heat Exchange Tubes Your ECO-35 stove is designed with a built-in heat exchanger tube cleaner.
+Heat Exchange Tubes Your ECO-45 stove is designed with a build-in heat exchanger tube cleaner.
 This should be used weekly to remove accumulated ash on the tubes.
-Slide the cleaning rod back and forth two or three times from front to back (refer to figure 18).
-When finished, push the cleaning rod back in. - b.
+To clean the heat exchanger, open the door and grab the cleaning rod located behind the louvers (just above the stove's door) and push it forward.
+Close the door.
+Slide the cleaning rod back and forth two or three times from front to back (refer to figure 19).
+When finished, push the cleaning rod back in, behind the louvers. - b.
 Baffle: Remove the baffle and scrape off ashes.
-Slide both sides toward the center to remove the baffle(Figure 20) Use a vacuum is necessary.
+Use a vaccum is necessary.
 In some cases, you will need to remove creosote on the baffle, which can accumulate rapidly under certain conditions.
 A small wire brush can be used.
-It is important to remove this creosote because it is highly combustible and could cause premature corrosion. - When replacing the baffle, make sure that the open side of the baffle is located on the left. - c.
-Chamber walls: Periodically, you must vacuum the ashes that may have accumulated on the main walls of the combustion chamber.
-START BY REMOVING THE DECORATIVE MASONRY-LIKE PANELS, WHICH ARE SIMPLY HELD BY CLIPS.
-The use of a vacuum is necessary.
+It is important to remove this creosote because it is highly combustible and could cause premature corrosion. - Chamber walls: Periodically, you must vacuum the ashes that may have accumulated on the main walls of the combustion chamber.
+START BY REMOVING THE DECORATIVE MASONRY-LIKE PANELS, WHICH ARE SIMPLY HELD BY SCREWS.
+Scrape off ashes.
+Use a vacuum is necessary.
 There is also a cleaning outlet located behind the left side panel of the combustion chamber.
 Remove this panel using a screw driver.
-Loosen the adjustment screws then remove the securing screws(Figure 21).
-Slide the wall toward right(Figure 22), tilt it (Figure 23) then remove it from the combustion chamber.
-Scrape off ashes.
 You will notice a small rectangular cleaning outlet.
-Inspect behind this outlet (see Figure 24) Insert the vacuum tip through the cleaning outlet and clean thoroughly.
-REPEAT THIS OPERATION AT LEAST ONCE PER TON OF PELLETS BURNED UNTIL YOU ARE FAMILIAR WITH HOW ASHES ACCUMULATE WITH YOUR OPERATING PRACTICES. - d.
-Convection blowers Clean the blower's protective wire mesh regularly as dust and hair build-ups on the mesh will reduce the efficiency of the blowers and may cause the stove to overheat.
+Inspect behind this outlet (see figure 22) Insert the vacuum tip through the cleaning outlet and clean thoroughly.
+REPEAT THIS OPERATION AT LEAST ONCE PER TON OF PELLETS BURNED UNTIL YOU ARE FAMILIAR WITH HOW ASHES ACCUMULATE WITH YOUR OPERATING PRACTICES.